toliaqat/xenon-wiki/AuthNAndAuthZInDCP.md

-AuthN and AuthZ is now built into DCP and helps control access to services.
+AuthN and AuthZ is now built into Xenon and helps control access to services.
 This feature is turned off by default at this time and can be turned on by passing in the flag —-isAuthorizationEnabled=true to the ServiceHost during startup (or invoking the method serviceHost.setAuthorizationEnabled(true) before starting the service).

-Once authorization is turned on, any request to a stateful DCP service will be subject to two additional checks:
+Once authorization is turned on, any request to a stateful Xenon service will be subject to two additional checks:

  1. Is the request on behalf of a valid user principal
  2. Is that user authorized to perform the desired action the service.

-Any unauthorized access will result in a 403 (Forbidden) response from DCP.
+Any unauthorized access will result in a 403 (Forbidden) response from Xenon.

 Note that we do not have any authorization checks on stateless services at this time (it is in the works).
 Stateless services typically interact with other stateful services and that access is subject to authorization checks.